-The member must be certified as being in need of nursing facility, skilled nursing facility, or hospital level of care or as being in need of care in an intermediate care facility for the intellectually disabled.
-The IME Medical Services Unit shall be responsible for approval of the certification of the initial level of care (LOC) and any subsequent LOC changes.
+The member must be certified as needing nursing facility, skilled nursing facility, or hospital level of care or as needing care in an intermediate care facility for the intellectually disabled.
+The Iowa Medicaid Medical Services Unit shall be responsible for approval of the certification of the initial level of care (LOC) and any subsequent LOC changes.
 An MCO may be involved with subsequent LOC reviews.